freeCodeCamp/guide/src/pages/javascript/angularjs-interview-questions/index.md

 Question: Explain ng-repeat directive.
 Answer: The ng-repeat directive is the most used and very useful AngularJS Directive feature.
 It iterates over a collection of items and creates DOM elements.
 It constantly monitors the source of data to re-render a template in response to change.

+Question: What is $rootScope and how is it related to $scope ?
+Answer: $rootScope is the parent object of all $scope Angular objects created in a web page.